jeremygradisher/resources/cool-websites.md

 https://www.chefgpt.xyz/ - ChefGPT is a free tool that helps you generate recipes.
 It's a Chrome extension that uses AI to generate recipes.
 It's free and easy to use.

+https://vocalremover.org/ - Vocal Remover is a free tool that helps you remove vocals from songs.
+It's a Chrome extension that uses AI to remove vocals from songs.
+It's free and easy to use.